cbryant24/styled-react/README.md

 };
 ```

-The input can't be styled but takes on the styling of the parent field styled with `inputStyle`
+The input can"t be styled but takes on the styling of the parent field styled with `inputStyle`

 note: `display` property is set to flex for the field element and cannot be changed